morgan-evans-24/A-Star-Visualisation/README.md

 # About this Project
-This is a simple visualisation of the A-Star-Visualisation, built in Unity.
+This is a simple visualisation of the A-Star algorithm, built in Unity.

+For more details see https://morganevans.netlify.app/projects/astarvisualisation